APImetrics/APIm-CLI/docs/projects.md

 ### `apimetrics projects create`

-Create a new project in the Organisation.
+Create a new project in the Organisation. **Organisation IDs** can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings). **Role IDs** will be the Name of the Role.

 ```
 USAGE